-What is a Cost Surety Bond?
+Cost Surety Bond: What is this Surety Bond?

 A Cost Bond is a plaintiff surety bond that guarantees that the plaintiff (nonresident of the jurisdiction) will pay all the court expenses in the litigation.
 A cost bond (or bond for costs) is essentially a promise made by a plaintiff nonresident it would pay the cost of the legal action.

-It is obtained by a party, usually a nonresident plaintiff, as a guarantee of payment of any costs awarded against the plaintiff.
+It is obtained by a party, usually a nonresident plaintiff, as a guarantee of the payment of any costs awarded against the plaintiff.

 When a nonresident purchases a Cost Bond, he or she is telling the court of his or her willingness to pay for the litigation expenses.
 These expenses include, but are not limited to, attorney fees, deposition fees, paralegal fees, court fees, and private investigation fees.

 Depending on the type of legal action, the list of expenditures could vary.
 The Cost Bond is a guarantee to the court that the plaintiff will be paying for all these expenses at the conclusion of the litigation.

 The cost of this bond is a percentage of the total bond.
 Computing the amount of the premium, of the actual amount you pay for the bond, depends on the applicant’s credit history and the type of legal action is undertaken.
 Those with a good credit score and strong financials will pay the lowest percentage.
 If you have a poor credit history, then expect to pay a higher premium.
 In some cases, you may not get approved at all.

 Do you need a Cost Bond?
 Surety Bond Authority can help you with all your bonding requirements.
 Give us a call at 800-333-7800 and let’s start the process for your Cost Bond now.
 Our professional and highly-skilled personnel can get you the Cost Bond that you need.